mariutzica/Term-Match-API-SVO/README.md

 # Term-Match-API-SVO-1.0.0
 A simple term matching API for SVO version 1.0.0

 This API is implemented using a very simple Django wrapper.
-This API has been tested on Anaconda and CentOS running Python 3.
+This API has been tested on MacOS Mojave + Anaconda and CentOS 7 running Python 3.

 Requires the following packages and their dependencies (versions tested are in parentheses although likely this API may work with older versions of these packages):